 One of my guilty pleasures is to kick back on the couch after the kids are in bed with a warm blanket and the remote and binge watch old Martha Stewart cooking shows.
-I do love to cook and try new things, but I especially love to watch Martha on tv and envision all of the fabulous treats and recipes I could be making.
-Of course, the equipment Martha uses is top notch, and I’ve been eying her professional food processor for a while.
+I just love to watch Martha on tv and envision all of the amazing dishes and desserts I could be making.
+Martha uses is top notch equipment and I’ve been eying her professional food processor for a while.
 She uses it in almost every episode making flaky crusts from scratch and chopping, dicing and shredding all of her ingredients.

 In late November, I received an email from Hamilton Beach asking if I wanted to try out their new Professional 14 Cup Dicing Food Processor.
 I immediately clicked over to check out the food processor and watch the demo video.
-When I saw them dropping whole potatoes into the processor and getting perfectly diced, square chunks of potato’s, you know I emailed them back as quick as my little fingers could type, said YES, and could I please have a 2nd food processor to give away to one of my readers!
-(This model has one of the largest feed tubes on the market.
-It also comes with everything you need to quickly dice, slice, shred, knead, chop, mix and puree to your exact specifications.)
+When I saw them dropping whole potatoes into the processor and getting perfectly diced, square chunks of potatoes, you know I emailed them back as quick as my little fingers could type, said YES, and could I please have a 2nd food processor to give away to one of my readers!

-Since I’d just gotten back from the store, I did not want to make another trip out for new potatoes.
+I’d just gotten back from the store and didn’t want to make a 2nd trip for potatoes, so hash browns were out.
 Luckily, block cheese had been on sale, and I’d bought over 4 pounds; so shredding all this cheese was my first priority and the cheese would be perfect for our Beer Dip Recipe.

-I even made a short video demo- Watch the Hamilton Beach® Pro food processor in action.
+I even made a short video demo- Watch the Hamilton Beach food processor in action.
 (The only con I could come up with for this food processor is it IS big, so make sure you have the storage space for the processor and the accessory storage box.)

-Now I want to talk a bit about the Beer Dip recipe…
+Now I want to talk a bit about the Beer Cheese Dip recipe…

 It might sound a little strange, but the flavor of the cheese and heartiness of the beer combine to bring out the best flavors of both ingredients and make a fabulous warm dip that’s perfect for dipping soft pretzels, crusty bread, chips and yes, even veggies!